top of page

 Christmas Pet Dangers: Chocolate, Cords, and Hidden Holiday Risks

-Why Veterinary ER Visits Increase During the Holidays
+Why Vet ER Visits Increase During the Holidays

 The holiday season disrupts every normal routine your pet depends on.
 New foods, decorations, guests, noise, late nights, and less supervision all stack against their safety.
 Veterinary hospitals consistently report three main causes behind the December spike: